spanner/radiant-reader-extension/README.md

 ## Latest

+* Lots of little bugfixes thanks to radixhound

-* Configurable caching of reader-facing pages.
-Set eg `reader.cached?` or `forum.cached?` to true to enable caching for those areas.
-By default we do not cache reader-facing pages.
+* By default we don't cache reader-facing pages.

 * SQLite compatibility fixes thanks to [elivz](http://github.com/elivz)